 Nested Dictionary Comprehension

-# nested dictionary comprehensionprint("nested dictionary comprehension")
+# nested dictionary comprehension

 From the comprehension {x: {y: y**2 for y in range(1, 4)} for x in "nest"} we are creating nested dictionary.
 Let’s divide this in two parts:

-{y: y**2 for y in range(1, 4)} => This dictionary is value for outer key.
-This is generating key-value pair iterating over range function, where value will be square of key.
+{y: y**2 for y in range(1, 4)}=> This dictionary is value for outer key.
+This is generating key-value pair iterating overrangefunction, wherevaluewill be square ofkey.{x: sub_dictionary for x in "nest"}=> This dictionary key is character from string and value is generatedsub_dictionary.